magento/devdocs/guides/v2.0/ext-best-practices/admin/placement-and-design.md

 We discourage practices that diminish the user experience in the Admin.
 The following design decisions that have been seen in some extensions create a negative user experience and should be avoided.

 ### Icons in the Primary Navigation
 Icons should not be added to the primary navigation panel in the Admin.
-If each extension added its own icon to the primary navigation panel, the interface will quickly become cluttered and unusable.
+If every extension added its own icon to the primary navigation panel, the interface will quickly become cluttered and unusable.

 Icons should not be used in any of the navigation submenu panels to bring attention to your extension.
 Your navigation listing should conform to the look and feel of its surroundings and not look out of place.